reallyenglish/ansible-role-example/docs/Getting_Started/Creating_Role/README.md

 * the role would be scrutinized
 * you would learn other practices by different vendors

+## Fixed package version should be avoided

+In some public roles, fixed versions are sometimes used.
+Some even has a variable to specify version of a package.
+However, fixed version should be avoided because:

+* it is inevitable to use the latest packages these days
+* if a user needs specific version of a package, the user should maintain and host the package
+* a role cannot support every version of a package (we will try but only on best-effort basis
+* roles must be updated whenever upstream updates version or patch level, which occur frequently
+* in most cases, different version of a package for platform version is provided, thus users have to know exact version number for the OS

+However, there are cases where you need to install specific version of packages.
+The most notable example is Java.
+Multiple versions of Java SDKs are officially supported and some Java application require specific version.
+Another case is, when upstreams have multiple version of packages in a packaging system.
+In the past, most of distributions provided two Apache packages, 1.x and 2.x.
+There are a few options for this case.

+* Support multiple versions in a single role (`ansible-role-nsd`)
+* Provide the default version of the role and let users to choose (`ansible-role-java`)
+* Drop support for older version (`ansible-role-jenkins-master`)
+* Create different roles for different versions

+It depends on various factors to choose an option from the above.
+The first one is an ideal for users, but the cost is expensive, or it is possible only when the differences are small.
+The second option is reasonable but it has the same problems as in the first one.
+The third one looks practical in most cases.
+Jenkins 2.x has many incompatibilities and behaves very differently from 1.x, and there are no reason to use 1.x for new deployment.
+The forth one should be chosen when both version are widely used, e.g. apache in the past, and maintaining 2.x and 1.x was not practical.

 # Directory hier

 ## defaults